-This is a FREE activity and there are even free tours on the weekends given by docents at 11am & 2pm both Saturday and Sunday while the butterflies are still there.
+Seeing the butterflies is one of the top things to do in Santa Cruz.
+This is a FREE activity and there are even free tours on the weekends given by docents at 11 am & 2 pm both Saturday and Sunday while the butterflies are still there.
 No reservations are necessary as long as you have a group of under 10 people.

 Año Nuevo State Reserve

-Another favorite field trip during elementary school was heading out to the desolately beautiful Año Nuevo State Reserve during elephant seal breeding season.
+Another one of the many fun activities in Santa Cruz is heading out to the desolately beautiful Año Nuevo State Reserve during elephant seal breeding season.
 Up to 10,000 elephant seals come to breed, give birth, and molt their skin every year from December to March.

 During breeding season, the Natural Preserve is only accessible through guided walks due to the importance of keeping a safe distance away to not disrupt breeding and aggravate the males.
 And because this is such a sought after experience, it’s recommended you book ahead of time on Reserve America.

-There is also a Marine Education Center and plenty of dunes and beaches to explore around the State Reserve.
-The reserve is about a 30 minute drive from Santa Cruz.
+There is also a Marine Education Center and plenty of dunes and some of the beaches in Santa Cruz to explore around the State Reserve.
+The reserve is about a 30-minute drive from Santa Cruz.
 The entrance fee into the park is $10 per car and the public seal walks are $7 per person.

 Santa Cruz Museum of Art and History

-If you’re one of those people who loves spending cold days learning new things in a warm museum, the Santa Cruz Museum of Art and History is a great way to spend a winter afternoon in the city.
+If you want to spend the cold days learning new things in one of the warm fun places to go in Santa Cruz head to the Santa Cruz Museum of Art and History.
 Located in the heart of downtown Santa Cruz, the museum is a mix of local art and cherished history.

-A nice aspect about the MAH is that it’s a decently sized museum with plenty to offer, but not overwhelmingly so.
+The MAH is one of the top things to see in Santa Cruz at any time of the year.
+A nice aspect of the MAH is that it’s a decently sized museum with plenty to offer, but not overwhelmingly so.
 It’s a manageable sized learning center that you could easily enjoy through the course of an afternoon.
 They also have a rockin’ gift shop.

 UC Santa Cruz Arboretum

-The UCSC Arboretum is for the plant lovers and nature enthusiasts.
+The UCSC Arboretum is where to go in Santa Cruz if you are a plant lover and nature enthusiast.
 It’s a research and teaching facility that also offers 300 different plant families for the general public to appreciate, including rare and threatened plants.

 The Arboretum sprawls over 148 acres and acts as a living museum of the plant kingdom.
 It’s the perfect spot to explore on a not-so-cold winter day.
 Make sure to take a drive around the forested UC campus while you’re there as well, you won’t be disappointed with the stunning nature you’ll see.